 Let's assume you invest $1,000 in a tax-deferred savings account like a 401(k) plan, an IRA, or a tax-deferred annuity.
 If the account value grows 5% from the increased value of the investments or interest income, your account would have a balance of $1,050 at the end of the year.

-- You do not have to claim the $50 as investment income on your current year’s tax return since it was earned inside of a tax-deferred account or tax-deferred annuity.
+With this type of account, you don't have to claim the $50 as investment income on your current year’s tax return.
+The $50 was earned inside of a tax-deferred account or annuity.

-Not all types of tax-deferred options have an early withdrawal penalty.
-For example, whole life insurance policies allow you to borrow money out.
-When you borrow the funds, there are no taxes or penalties due.
-With I-Bonds you pay taxes when you cash in the bonds, and that can occur at any age - there is no penalty if you cash them in before age 59 1/2.
+Not all types of tax-deferred options have a penalty for taking money out early.
+Whole life insurance allows you to borrow money from your plan's cash value with no taxes or penalties due.
+You'll pay taxes when you cash in the bonds if you've invested in I bonds, but that can occur` You'll pay no penalty if you cash them in before age 59½.

 Types of Tax-Deferred Accounts

 You have a few options for tax-deferred accounts.
 You can own just about any investment inside these.
 Assets within these accounts might include mutual funds, stocks, or bonds.
 They could also have CDs and fixed or variable annuities.
 The accounts could include:

 - Retirement plans like 401(k) plans, 403(b) plans, and 457 plans.

 - Whole life insurance.

 Retirement plans fall into a few groups, but the most common ones are IRAs and the 401(k), (403)(b), and the 457 plans.
 They all offer tax deferral, but there are some notable differences between them.

 The money you put into a traditional IRA grows tax-deferred.
 Your contributions can also be tax deductible if you meet the IRA contribution limits and rules requirements.